mithril-security/aigovtool/client/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🔒 About The Project

-**BlindAI DRM POC** is an Open-Source solution to query and deploy AI models while **guaranteeing data privacy**.
-It includes a DRM Server and client to monitor inference consumption of a particular model.
+**BlindAI DRM POC** is an Open-Source solution enabling AI providers to 'lend' their models for on-premise deployment while **guaranteeing privacy for both their model weights and end user's data**.
+It includes a DRM Server and client to monitor inference consumption of a particular model and grant or block access.

-You can find our more about BlindAI API and BlindAI Core [here](https://blindai.mithrilsecurity.io/en/latest/docs/getting-started/blindai_structure/).
+### Key actors
+In order to understand BlindAI DRM, let’s first define the three key actors in our secure AI consumption process:

+- **The custodian​:** Their role is to provide the AI model, track and potentially block AI consumption
+- **The AI borrower**: The borrower deploys the custodian's AI model on their infrastructure.
+This actor may or may not also be the final end user.
+- **The AI consumer​**: The AI consumer is the end user who queries the model​ hosted by the AI borrower.

+### Key components

+BlindAI DRM is made up of three main components:

+#### The DRM custodian server

+This is the server used by the custodian to:​
+  - Securely share the model to the enclave used by the AI consumer​
+  - Block or unlock model consumption for end users
+  - Follow the consumption of AI models​

+#### The enclave AI server

+This server is used by AI consumers to locally host the AI model.
+This model weights are never directly accessible and remain encrypted in memory thanks to the use of secure enclaves.

+### End user server
+The client server for AI consumers to query the model inside the Enclave AI server.

 ### Built With